OpenIntroStat/ims/02-eda-notes.md

 One of those characteristics is whether the email contains no numbers, small numbers, or big numbers.
 Another characteristic is whether or not an email has any HTML content.
 A contingency table for the `spam` and `format` variables from the \data{email} data set are shown in Table \@ref(tab:emailSpamHTMLTableTotals).
-Recall that an HTML email is an email with the capacity for special formatting, e.g. bold text.
+Recall that an HTML email is an email with the capacity for special formatting, e.g., bold text.
 In Table \@ref(tab:emailSpamHTMLTableTotals), which would be more helpful to someone hoping to classify email as spam or regular email: row or column proportions?

 ---